Logarithmic Riemann-Hilbert correspondences for rigid varieties: Log Riemann--Hilbert Correspondences

-which can be identified with the $0$-th graded piece of the previous isomorphism. \end{cor} Note that, as explained in Remark \ref{rmk-finiteness}, these statements cannot hold for an arbitrary smooth rigid analytic variety $U$.
+\end{cor} Note that, as explained in \cite[\aRem \logadicremcohfin]{Diao/Lan/Liu/Zhu:lasfr}, the finiteness of $H^i\bigl(Y_{K, \et}, \bL\bigr)$ as a $\bZ_p$-module does not hold in general for an arbitrary smooth rigid analytic variety $Y$ \Pth{that is not Zariski open in some proper rigid analytic variety}.